RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 Two things to note here.
 Just as with including recognizers you must provide a "key" with a value - this is an arbitrary value determined by you.
 It's needed so that this domain can be referenced elsewhere by this "key".
 Second, there is an option selector field.
 Its value, if provided, is used to select a portion of the state object that this subdomain will be able to see.
-Thus, in this example the "selector" is "greeting".
-So any modifications will be done to the <state object>.greeting field as if it's the entire state.
+Thus, in this example the "selector" is "greetingdomain".
+So any modifications will be done to the <state object>.greetingdomain field as if it's the entire state.
 If you have closely cooperating modules that need to know each other's state then the "selector" field would probably either be absent or be the same for these modules.
 Of course the super domain (the one that's using a subdomain) can alway see the subdomains' portion of the state.